-Day-students have a locker in which to keep their books.
-They will pay a deposit for the use of the locker.
+Day-students may have a locker in which to keep their books.
 Students are discouraged from carrying unnecessary materials in their backpacks, especially valuable items.

 Lost Property

 Students are responsible for looking after their own belongings and the school cannot be held responsible if they are lost, damaged or stolen.
 If a student finds any items that somebody else has lost, please hand them in to reception.